nimekugi/nimekugi/README.md

+---
+nimekugi.com
-Background Nimekugi : 肥前国忠吉 - Hizen Tadayoshi
+Background : 肥前国忠吉 - Hizen Tadayoshi
 Credit : Darcy Brockbank
+---
 <!--
 **nimekugi/nimekugi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.